 Policy on Re-Named, Disestablished, Suspended or Not Offered Awards

-Students should note that the requirements for re-named, disestablished, suspended or not offered awards appear in earlier editions of the Course and Subjects Handbook or the Student Handbook prior to 2007.
+Students should note that the requirements for re-named, disestablished, suspended or not offered awards appear in earlier editions of the Course and Subject Handbook or the Student Handbook prior to 2007.

 For re-named awards, continuing students enrolled in the previous award are permitted to continue in the previous award or transfer to the re-named award.

-For disestablished awards, continuing students enrolled in the previous award are permitted to continue in the previous award or transfer to another award as approved by the appropriate Depute Vice Chancellor or delegate.
+For disestablished awards, continuing students enrolled in the previous award are permitted to continue in the previous award or transfer to another award as approved by the appropriate Deputy Vice Chancellor or delegate.

 For re-named awards and disestablished awards, commencing students are not permitted to enrol in the previous award.

-For suspended awards or not offered awards, continuing students are permitted to continue but commencing students not be permitted to enrol for the period of suspension or not offering.
+For suspended awards or not offered awards, continuing students are permitted to continue but commencing students are not permitted to enrol for the period of suspension or not offering.